irinadel/Db2whc/connecting/connectivity_options.md

 ![Public network access to {{site.data.keyword.cloud_notm}} through a VPN](images/public_connection_vpn.png "Graphical representation of user to cloud connection"){: caption="Figure 2.
 Public network access to {{site.data.keyword.cloud_notm}} through a VPN" caption-side="bottom"}

-## Connecting to Db2 Warehouse on Cloud with Private Link
+## Connecting to {{site.data.keyword.dashdblong}} with Private Link

 IBM Cloud private link gives you the ability to securely and privately connect to a {{site.data.keyword.dashdblong}} instance from your own IBM Cloud VPCs.
 With the IBM Cloud Private Link, traffic between Db2 Warehouse on Cloud and your IBM Cloud VPCs, it does not traverse the public internet.

 Complete the following steps to connect {{site.data.keyword.dashdblong}} with  private link:

-1. Create an access to Db2 Warehouse on Cloud console.
-The Db2 Warehouse on Cloud console can be accessed with IAM users, or IAM roles.
+1. Create an access to {{site.data.keyword.dashdbshort_notm}} console.
+The {{site.data.keyword.dashdbshort_notm}} console can be accessed with IAM users, or IAM roles.

 2. In the console, navigate to the **Settings** --> **Access restriction** panel then enable private endpoints.
 You can optionally also disable public endpoints.

-3. Navigate to the **Connections** tab in Db2 Warehouse on Cloud console to get private endpoint service name and its details.
+3. Navigate to the **Connections** tab in {{site.data.keyword.dashdblong}} console to get private endpoint service name and its details.
 Connect to DB using the connection details present in the connection’s private tab after creating ‘Virtual Private Endpoint Gateway’.

 4. Create ‘Virtual Private Endpoint Gateway’ , navigate to **VPC Infrastructure** -> **Virtual Private Endpoint Gateway** then click on **Create**: